localstack/docs/content/en/user-guide/aws/lambda/index.md

 #### Using awslocal
-This should be using AWS ClI v2 similar to this output.
+This should be using AWS CLI v2 similar to this output.
 ```shell
 awslocal --version
 ```